jlinoff/pam/README.md

 Or, you could completely disregard organizing by topics and put all of your records into a single file like "`myrecords.txt`".

-Note the use of the "`.txt`" extension in the previous paragraph.
+Note the use of the "`.txt`" extension in the previous paragraphs.
 Although the "`.pam`" file extension is supported for record files and it works on laptops.
 It does not always work on mobile devices so a records file named "`myrecords.pam`" might not be readable